max-allen/js-notebook/glossary.md

 **Undefined indentifiers** have been formally declared and a location in memory, but no associated value.

 **Lexical scope** is the name for the type of scope javascript determines at compile time.
-The name lexical refers to the lexing stage of compilation.
+The name _lexical_ refers to the lexing stage of compilation.
+Scopes are fixed at authortime and are not affected by runtime conditions.

+**Hoisting** is a term used to describe the behavior of execution contexts in JavaScript.
+It suggests variable and function declarations are moved to the top of your code.
+This isn't what actually happens though – declarations are put into memory during the compile phase.

+**Closure** describes the ability of a function to remember and access its lexical scope despite being executed in a different scope.